sinbad/StevesUEHelpers/doc/FocusableWidgets.md

 has the keyboard / gamepad focus, but it's rubbish.
 It's a grey dotted line that looks awful.
 No-one wants that.

-The FocusableButton widget in this library provides a much nicer default focus option (using the Hovered style), and also provides you focus events you can use to do something more advanced if you want.
+The widgets in this library provide a much nicer default focus option (using the Hovered style), and also provides you focus events you can use to do something more advanced if you want.
 So we have no need for Unreal's dotted line nonsense.